 One catch to watch out for with determining business use is that travel between work and home is not classed as business use.
 This can change the resulting business to private use percentage substantially.

 If your travel is not all business use then you will need to choose between these two different methods for calculating these vehicle costs:

 This method is based on keeping accurate records of all actual costs incurred.
 You have two options under this method:

 1/ Use a logbook – this is a log of all travel for a three-month period (required to be updated every three years).
 This includes the distance, date and reason for the trip.
 You can use the difference between the odometer reading at the start and end of the three months.
 This determine the percentage of business use.
 You can download a free logbook template from the IRD website

-2/ You may be able to claim up to 25% of all vehicle expenses.
-You can claim up to 25% of the vehicle running costs as a business expense by default.
-However, you could still be asked the justify the percentage claimed with some sort of records, so you will still need ot keep some records to claim this.
+2/ If you have not kept a logbook, you may be able to claim up to 25% of all vehicle expenses.
+However, you could still be asked the justify the percentage claimed with some sort of records, so you will still need to keep some records to claim this.